BrickSchema/brick-website/webpages/about.md

 ![Brick Model Example](images/brick-model-example.png)

-_This would go as a caption for the image?_ Example of a simple building model demonstrating how Brick can classify building assets and describe the relationships between them.

 ## How Does Brick Compare to X?

 [**Project Haystack**](https://project-haystack.org/) is a popular tagging system for describing building assets using semi-structured sets of tags.